-In 2018, we released on 42 publicly identified open access hunting sites.
+In 2019, we released pheasants on 42 publicly identified open access hunting sites.
 Releases occur in WMUs in both southern and northern zones, but with an earlier start and end date for those in the north.
 Sites outside of the 100 WMUs begin on September 1 (first release at least one day prior) with three releases each week, for nine weeks.
-Sites within the 100 series WMU's commence October 15 (first release at least one day prior) with one release each week, for six weeks.
+Sites within the 100 series WMU's commence October 15 (first release at least one day prior) with one release each week, for six weeks, excluding the sites in the Brooks area where there is 3 releases a week.

 For the past four years, we've contracted MacFarlane Pheasants (Wisconsin) to provide male pheasants for this program (excluding the Grande Prairie/Peace River sites).
 We contract MacFarlane Pheasants to do three releases per week at 17 (Brooks, Calgary, Red Deer, Edmonton area) of the 42 sites.
-To facilitate this MacFarlane has established a holding facility near Strathmore.
+To facilitate this, MacFarlane has established a holding facility near Strathmore.
 Fish & Game clubs in southern Alberta are also key partners.
 Clubs from Medicine Hat, Lethbridge, Picture Butte, Fort Macleod, and Cardston have a history of assisting with the program.
 These clubs readily volunteer to assist with releasing pheasants in their respective areas.
 The clubs release once per week at 23 of the southern sites.

-To increase pheasant hunting opportunities in northern Alberta, another new release site-Capital Power-was added in 2018.
-This site is located approximately half an hour west of Edmonton.
-We partnered with local 4-H families and Peace River Fish & Game club to raise 1,173 roosters for release at the Lac Cardinal and Whitetail North sites.
+To increase pheasant hunting opportunities in northern Alberta, we partnered with members of the Peace River Fish & Game club to raise 760 roosters along with 980 McFarlane roosters to release at the Lac Cardinal and Whitetail North sites.
 Nine releases occurred at both these sites (Table 1).

-Table 1: Breakdown of pheasant numbers per site /area.
+Table 1: Breakdown of pheasant numbers per site/area.

 Area # of release sites # of pheasants released

-Brooks area 8 4,000
+Brooks area 8 5,773

 Lethbridge area 7 1,980

 Cardston area 3 960

 Fort Macleod 2 600

 Picture Butte 1 300

 Medicine Hat area 10 2,200

-Namaka Lake 1 1,000
+Namaka Lake 1 620

-Frank Lake 1 1,160
+Frank Lake 1 855

-Hopewell 1 2,400
+Hopewell 1 2,167

-South Plain Lake 1 2,400
+South Plain Lake 1 2,166

-Bigelow 1 2,400
+Bigelow 1 2,166

-Buffalo Lake 1 2,400
+Buffalo Lake 1 2,166

-Connie North/Whiteside 1 800
+Connie North/Whiteside 1 585

-Daysland 1 2,400
+Daysland 1 2,166

-Whitetail North/Lac Cardinal 2 1,173
+Whitetail North/Lac Cardinal 2 1,740

-Capital Power 1 2000
+Capital Power 1 2,166

-Total # sites 42 Total # of pheasants released 28,173
+Total # of sites 42

+Total # of pheasants released 28,610

 A big part of this program is communicating with hunters.
 We received feedback from hundreds of hunters with some asking for more information while others were keen on providing feedback.
-We initiated a couple of new approaches to facilitate this feedback including survey boxes available at the field sites, as well as an online survey on our website.
+We initiated a couple of new approaches to facilitate this feedback including survey boxes available at the release sites, as well as an online survey on our website.
 Feedback from hunters will help us adapt the program over the coming years to improve hunter satisfaction while meeting overall program objectives.